-VEV ADEA KEY AREA Education Act 0000: Ocation 475 of the Education 47 Statutory Guidance Education Act 2002: Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
-Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school.
-Working Together to Safeguard Children 2015 sets out organisational responsibilities for schools and colleges and this applies to maintained, independent, academies, free schools and alternative non provision academies Keeping children safe in education 2016: Statutory guidance for schools and colleges 2016 was issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
-This contains information on what schools and colleges should do and sets out the legal duties with which schools must comply What to do if you are worried a child is being abused Guidance for Safer Working Practice The Children Act 1989 The Children Act 2004 Ethos Our Lady's Catholic College recognises that high self-esteem, confidence, peer support and clear lines of communication with trusted adults helps all children, especially those at risk of, or suffering abuse.
-We therefore ensure that: ALL staff, volunteers and governors contribute to an ethos where children feel secure and safe ALL children have opportunities to communicate and know that they are listened to ALL children's wishes, feelings and views will be taken into account when decisions are being made about how to keep them safe ALL children know that they can communicate with any adult in school if they are worried or in difficulty ALL staff and volunteers will contribute to providing a curriculum which will equip children with the skills they need to stay safe and be able to communicate when they do not feel safe ALL staff and volunteers will contribute to providing a curriculum which will help
+- Education Act 2002: Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - Working Together to Safeguard Children 2018 sets out organisational responsibilities for schools and colleges and this applies to maintained, independent, academies, free schools and alternative non provision academies - Keeping children safe in education 2018: Statutory guidance for schools and colleges 2016 was issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
+This contains information on what schools and colleges should do and sets out the legal duties with which schools must comply - What to do if you are worried a child is being abused - Guidance for Safer Working Practice - The Children Act 1989 - The Children Act 2004